Why Hayward

 Birthing centers: what matters

 For Kaiser members in Hayward, in-city is the answer: Kaiser Hayward has a full labor and delivery facility and Kaiser members have no commute.
-For PPO-plan families, Sutter Eden Castro Valley is currently the closest PPO L&D until St. Rose's birthing center reopens.
+For PPO-plan buyers, Sutter Eden Castro Valley is currently the closest PPO L&D until St. Rose's birthing center reopens.
 The Washington Hospital Fremont option is comparable on driving time depending on which Hayward neighbourhood you are in.

 For high-acuity newborn needs, UCSF Benioff Children's Hospital Oakland is the regional referral destination (~20-30 min); Level IV NICU and only pediatric Level I trauma center in the Alameda + Contra Costa region.